Bob Miller (pitcher, born 1939): Minnesota Twins (1968–69)

-The Dodgers traded Miller on November 28, 1967 to the Minnesota Twins, together with Ron Perranoski and Johnny Roseboro, in exchange for Mudcat Grant and Zoilo Versalles, in a trade made at baseball's winter meeting held in Mexico City.
+The Dodgers traded Miller on November 28, 1967, to the Minnesota Twins, together with Ron Perranoski and John Roseboro, in exchange for Mudcat Grant and Zoilo Versalles, in a trade made at baseball's winter meeting held in Mexico City.
 Miller had an 0–3 record and two saves in 45 appearances (all in relief) and an ERA of 2.74 in the 1968 season.

 In 1969, Miller ended with a 5–5 record and three saves in 48 appearances (including 11 starts) with a 3.02 ERA.
 The Twins faced the Baltimore Orioles in the 1969 American League Championship Series, the first year of intraleague playoffs with the split of each league into Eastern and Western divisions.
 In the best three-out-of-five format, the Twins lost the first two games and called on Miller to start game three.
 Miller faced off against Jim Palmer, but lasted only 1 2/3 innings, giving up five hits and three runs (only one of them earned) before being removed by manager Billy Martin.